luka-dev/serp-it/README.md

 - 📦 **Docker Ready**: Includes Dockerfile for deployment with supergateway

 ## AOL Search Integration
-The AOL search engine often flies under the radar but returns unique SERP blends that combine Yahoo ranking signals with syndicated content. google-it includes first-class AOL support with the following behavior:
+The AOL search engine often flies under the radar but returns unique SERP blends that combine Yahoo ranking signals with syndicated content. serp-it includes first-class AOL support with the following behavior:
 - Requests are issued against `https://search.aol.com/aol/search` with JavaScript disabled (`nojs=1`) so that results are stable for scraping.
 - Region hints are translated into `Accept-Language` headers (`en_US` -> `en-US`), giving you localized snippets where AOL supports them.
 - Result URLs are unwrapped with the same redirect decoder used for Yahoo, ensuring clean, direct links instead of AOL's tracking intermediaries.